denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

 If the Instance ID is not found or the instance status is not `running`, the script waits for 30 seconds before retrying.
 Each attempt increments a counter, and the script continues checking as long as the counter remains below 30.
 This counter acts as a safeguard, in case the instance fails to launch successfully.
-Otherwise the script keeps running forever.
+If the counter exceeds 30, the script will stop prevent running indefinitely.

 ```